-The Kensington Signature Protective Leg Wrap Fly Boots are a good and extremely durable option when it comes to protecting your horse’s legs from biting insects.
+The Mackey Equine Protective Leg Wrap Fly Boots are a good and extremely durable option when it comes to protecting your horse’s legs from biting insects.
 They have a very rugged design, and are comfortable for the horse to wear for longer periods of time.
 They also come in a variety of great colors!

 The Kool Coat UV Blocking Fly Mask is a relatively new product, but has received great reviews.
 This mask offers a unique design that is soft and flexible, adjustable, and offers the added bonus of ear protection.
 One of the most interesting parts about this mask is the “eye holes”, which are covered with a very fine mesh that helps with airflow and provides nearly unimpaired vision.
 This mask gets my vote for this year.

 Here on the Central Coast, we are blessed with relatively mild weather conditions – it’s not too hot for your horse to wear a functional and breathable “day sheet” almost all year round.
 For those of us with show horses, whose coats have to be kept a little cleaner and more protected, a “summer sheet” is often a better option than a fly sheet.
 Here are a couple of good options: